Accidents Due to Falls From Slippery Surfaces (other than ice and snow)

 - The condition was such that the property owner or possessor should have known of it and taken corrective measures.

 At Peter Thompson & Associates, we understand firsthand the potentially devastating impact a slip and fall accident can have on your life.
 If you are injured in this manner, the expert attorneys at Peter Thompson & Associates can help.
 Voted the best personal injury lawyer, Peter Thompson is dedicated to his clients and their success.
-Call us today at 1 (800) 804-2004 to schedule a free initial consultation.
+Call us today at 1 800.804.2004 to schedule an initial consultation.
 Our offices are conveniently located in Falmouth, Bangor and Portland.
 We look forward to providing you with superior legal representation.